matrix-org/matrix-appservice-slack/docs/getting_started.md

 To actually use it, you will need to configure some linked channels, see [linking channels](link_channels.md).

+Once a Slack Workspace is connected, you can offer automatic hints on how to bridge existing and new channels by enabling [Workspace Sync](team_sync.md).

 ## Proxying

 If you want to host this bridge on a different server than your homeserver, you will have